AGÕæÈ˰ټÒÀÖ

 Texas Public Radio

-At least 43 people have died in Kerrville-area floods as of Saturday evening, as first-responder teams search for dozens of missing campers.
+At least 87 people have died in Kerrville-area floods, as of Tuesday morning, as first-responder teams search for missing people.

 Disaster relief organizations have deployed to the Texas Hill Country to help those affected.
 Here are some ways you can help.